-Her passion for design started when she was six, making clothes by hand for her dolls, and herself.
-Once she got a sewing machine there was no stopping her.
-While her high school friends were at the mall buying clothes, Arlene was at the fabric store designing something that would express her uniqueness.
+As the founder and owner of Fashion Lab NY, my passion for design started when I was young, making clothes by hand for my dolls, and myself.
+Once I got a sewing machine, I was hooked.
+While my high school friends were at the mall buying clothes, I was at the fabric store designing something that would express my individuality.

-Always knowing she wanted to be in the Fashion Industry, Arlene went to Philadelphia University where she received a B.S. degree in Textile Design.
-Now, a 30- year veteran in the fashion industry, Arlene has led design, product development and merchandising for global brands including New Era Cap, Life is good, Timberland and OshKosh B'Gosh.
+I always knew I wanted to be in Fashion, although my path was not always a straight shot.
+I attended Philadelphia University where I received a B.S. degree in Textile Design.
+I moved to NYC, where I worked in Fashion Marketing, Product Development and Merchandising.
+Now, after 35-years in fashion, I have had the pleasure of leading design, product development and merchandising teams for brands including New Era Cap, Life is good, Timberland and OshKosh B'Gosh.

-In addition to FASHION LAB NY, Arlene has taught Fashion Forecasting at Buffalo State College and holds a position on the Advisory Board for The Harkness Center Fashion Design Technology Program.
-Inspiring and mentoring others to develop their creative talents is what drives her today.
+As a Buffalo transplant, I felt the desire to support my new home town's cultural and creative growth.
+I began teaching Fashion Forecasting at Buffalo State College and now hold the position of Advisory Board Chair for The Harkness Center of Fashion Design and Technology Program.
+Inspiring and mentoring others to develop their creative talents and grow their own fashion businesses is what drives me today.

 "My daughter loved working one on one with Arlene to create a romper.
 Her garment is amazing.
 The stitching is professional.
 Every detail is immaculate.
 Arlene really drove my daughter to complete this as her own so she really learned from the experience.
 I would highly recommend any course offered."

 "Both my girls came out of the camp with the confidence of having sewn their very own scarf as well as a desire to continue learning the art of sewing!
 In the words of my 10 year old, "this was the best 6 hours of my life!"
 Thank you for your hands on approach in teaching my daughters a skill that hopefully will be used for years to come!"